 The late EADH chair (2009-2012), Lisa Lena Opas-Hänninen, attended conferences not only in the digital humanities but also in other disciplines.
 She was invariably interested in and encouraging of young scholars in particular, and she also spent a great deal of time in informal conversation with a wide range of colleagues.
 The Lisa Lena Opas-Hänninen Young Scholar Prize was established in 2013 to honour her memory.
 The LLOH Prize is awarded to early-career scholars, that is, students, graduate students, or postdoctoral researchers at different conferences each year.

-The Alliance of Digital Humanities Organizations (ADHO) is pleased to announce that Marie Saldana, doctoral student in Architecture and Digital Humanities at the University of California, Los Angeles, has received the Paul Fortier prize awarded for the best paper presented by a young scholar at the 2014 Digital Humanities conference.
+The Alliance of Digital Humanities Organizations (ADHO) is pleased to announce that Micki Kaufman, Doctoral Student in History at City University of New York’s Graduate Center, has received the Paul Fortier prize awarded for the best paper presented by a young scholar at the 2015 Digital Humanities conference.